kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/examples.md

 # Cinder CSI Driver Usage Examples

-All following examples need to be used inside instance(s) provisoned by openstack, otherwise the attach action will fail due to fail to find instance ID from given openstack cloud.
+All following examples need to be used inside instance(s) provisioned by openstack, otherwise the attach action will fail due to fail to find instance ID from given openstack cloud.

 ## Dynamic Volume Provisioning